Fang Reliquary Head Gabon

 Description

-Byeri reliquary held the bones of ancestors and were venerated through annual ceremonies at which they were present in the form of the sculptures.
+Byeri reliquary held the bones of ancestors and was venerated through annual ceremonies at which they were present in the form of sculptures.
 Photographed as early as 1907 (Tessmann 1913/1972, vol. II) the cult of Byeri began to lose its prominence after 1910 due to French colonial government pressure.
 In the past figures would often be embellished with native copper bands around arms or wrists and some would hold in front of them miniature ancestor figures or carved animal horns known as Nlakh or small cups used in Byeri rituals honoring ancestors

 From the Collection of Robert Pearson, Denver, Colorado